 Some women have a higher risk of contracting HIV.
 Risk factors include:

 - having vaginal or anal sex with a person who either does not know their HIV status or who has HIV and is not taking antiretroviral medications

 - injecting drugs and sharing needles or syringes

-- having sexually transmitted infections, such as syphilis
+- having a sexually transmitted infection, such as syphilis

 If a person has any of the above risk factors, they should talk with their doctor about HIV testing.
 The doctor should also advise about how often to take a test.